CommanderFoo/Warframe-Notifications/README.md

 # Waframe Notifications

-Still a work in progress project.
+Still a work in progress.

 Basically this will allow you to filter which Warframe alerts you are interested in.